ilyasergey/YSC2229/source/midterm.rst

 Report
 ------

-The report are written and submitted on Canvas individually.
+The reports are written and submitted on Canvas individually.
 They should focus on the following aspects of your experience with the
 project: